TatoEb/OVPN/updX100.md

-PzuvrN8mss
+wFLzAwjFkd
-uS3tgrXqip
+XiB6zh22yX
-# These are credentials for a 24h-trial-account of CyberGhost VPN [valid until 14/02/2025, 12:10]
+# These are credentials for a 24h-trial-account of CyberGhost VPN [valid until 15/02/2025, 13:30]